testgram/docs.testgram.ai/docs/intro.md

 # 👋 Welcome to Testgram

-Testgram, at its core is an AI-enabled web-testing framework that helps you **build and deploy scalable simulations** to test your application.
+Testgram, at its core is an AI-enabled web-testing framework that helps you **build and deploy scalable simulations**.
 The goal of these simulations is to help you **quickly** test your application in all the ways that it’s really used by users **without** having to author, manage, or maintain specific test cases.
 It’s built to address the key pain points we noticed developers have around web testing.